 A lead schedule should explain the composition of a financial statements item, identifying the detailed general ledger accounts making up the item.
 Each general ledger account is, in turn, supported by appropriate working papers and cross referenced to the trial balance.

 Lead schedules are usually filed in front of each segment of the working papers, providing easy reference for preparation and review.
 Lead schedules should only record the final, verified balances that agree with the final signed financial statements.

 9.3.1 Automation of lead schedules

 Automation reduces the potential for errors, and is an efficient approach to extracting and formatting relevant financial data.
 While most balances can be automated, some manual entries may be required because of the specific nature of disclosures required.

-- sometimes the figures may need to be adjusted, due to changes in accounting standards and policies, and
+- sometimes the figures may need to be adjusted, due to changes in accounting standards and policies

-- uploading the current year-end balances in the FMIS —to lead schedules in a specified, pre-determined manner, and
+- uploading the current year-end balances in the FMIS—to lead schedules in a specified, pre-determined manner